-IS HIGH-OUALITY EARLY CARE AND EDUCATION HELPING TO SUPPORT CHILDREN WITH SPECIAL NEEDS?
+IS HIGH-QUALITY PRESCHOOL HELPING TO SUPPORT CHILDREN WITH SPECIAL NEEDS?

 QPI supports early screenings to identify strengths and concerns that may require focused interventions, referrals or further assessments for individual children.
-This year, 10,903 screenings were completed in collaboration with QPI parents and caregivers.
-During the year, 328 children were determined to be eligible for special education and related services under the Individuals with Disability Education Act (IDEA) and had an Individual Education Plan (IEP) developed to support their individual learning needs.
-In addition, just under 900 children with IEPs upon enrollment received continued, individualized learning support throughout the year.
+This year, 10,722 screenings were completed in collaboration with QPI parents.
+During the year, 241 children were identified as eligible for special education and related services under the Individuals with Disability Education Act (IDEA) and had an Individualized Education Program (IEP) developed to support their individual learning needs.
+In addition, just under 950 children with IEPs upon enrollment received continued, individualized learning support throughout the year.